March 1, 2015

 Solvent Based Urethane – Oil is used as part of the chemical make up of the polyurethane finish.

 Moisture Cured Urethane – A similar chemical make up as solvent based urethanes but, this finish needs the humidity (moisture ) in the air to cure.

 What types of finish do the Impressions Hardwood Collection products have?

-The Hampton, Cape Cod, Newport, Classic, Elegance, and Piedmont are all UV Cured Urethane with Aluminum Oxide.
-The Blue Ridge, Berkshire, Tradition, and Esteem are all a Perma Finish which is a commercial grade water based finish.
+The Berkshire, Blue Ridge, Denali, Elegance, Hampton, Melbourne, Nantucket, Newport, Piedmont, Timarron and Westlake are all UV Cured Urethane with Aluminum Oxide.
+The Cooper’s Plank, Esteem, Hartwell, Lexington, Serenity, and Tradition are all a Perma Finish which is a commercial grade water based finish.
 All of them are UV cured.

 A Little About Gloss Levels

 Whether a finish is satin, semi-gloss, or gloss it does not have any effect on the overall performance of the floor.
 The choice about which gloss level to go with is a matter of personal taste.
 However, keep in mind, that lower sheen floors will hide scratches and dings better.

 Have more questions?
 Please give us a call today (866-722-4442) and we would be more than happy to help answer your questions!